tgrbin/songuess_chrome_extension/README.md

 ## Create a room

-Pick a name for your room, and then go to https://songuess.live/#YOUR_NAME_HERE and create a room.
+Go to https://songuess.live/#newRoom and create a room.

-If the room exists (i.e. the create room interface doesn't appear), just pick another name.

 ## Create a playlist